 It's humiliating, but sometimes we just have to own up to things and try to make people feel better.
 Your goal is to sell more books and that means meeting people at their level.

 And it means more if you apologize to the person through a message rather than publicly.
 Doing so publicly makes it seem like you are just trying to win people back over.
 Unless you offend a large group of people, then this rule doesn't apply.
 But if it's a single individual and they are posting what you did everywhere, then go to them privately and see if you can calm them down.
+It might win them to your side (no guarantees) and if it does, they'll help you stop other people from joining in on the fight.

 REMEMBER THAT SUCCESSFUL PEOPLE MAKE IDIOTS OF THEMSELVES.